SMTG-Bham/doped/docs/Tips.rst

 donor/acceptor binding energy (i.e. energetic separation of the corresponding charge transition level to the nearby band edge), which is typically <100 meV.

-Current supercell correction schemes can not accurately account for finite-size errors obtained when calculating the energies of PHS (shallow defect states) in moderate supercells, so it is recommended to denote such shallow defects as PHS and conclude only `qualitatively` that their transition level is located near the corresponding band edge.
+As discussed in this `Guidelines for Defect Simulations <https://doi.org/10.26434/chemrxiv-2025-3lb5k>`__ perspective, current supercell correction schemes cannot accurately account for finite-size errors obtained when calculating the energies of PHS (shallow defect states) in moderate supercells, so it is recommended to denote such shallow defects as PHS and conclude only `qualitatively` that their transition level is located near the corresponding band edge.
 An example of this is given in `Kikuchi et al. Chem.
 Mater.
 2020 <https://doi.org/10.1021/acs.chemmater.1c00075>`_.
+As discussed below, this is performed automatically in ``doped``.

 .. tip::